SomeGuyWhoLovesCoding/FNF-PeoteView/readme.md

 You must have haxe 4.3.6 (and newer) installed.

 Also, PLEASE.
-RESTARD THE CMD AFTER SETTING EVERYTHING UP IF YOU GET THIS ERROR.
+RESTARD THE CMD OR YOUR COMPUTER AFTER SETTING EVERYTHING UP IF YOU GET THIS ERROR:

 Instll these haxelibs: